camunda/blog.camunda.org/content/post/2016/05/camunda-modeler-element-templates.md

 ```

 The actual details on the template definition go beyond a simple blog post.
-Consider checking out our in-dept [element templates documentation](Element Template Documentation) or any of the other resources listed below.
+Consider checking out our in-depth [element templates documentation](https://docs.camunda.org/manual/latest/modeler/camunda-modeler/element-templates/) or any of the other resources listed below.

 ## More on Element Templates